Skip to content

 • Click Register.

-4. For programmatic clients that will request an Access Token on behalf of a user, configure Delegated permissions for Applications as follows.
+6. Optional For programmatic clients that need to request an access token on behalf of a user, configure delegated permissions for applications as follows:

 • Click on My APIs.